some-natalie/fedora-acs-override/NOTES.md

 Vulnerability Tsx async abort:   Mitigation; TSX disabled
 ```

 To mitigate it, I disabled these features in the VM to match the host.
-Add the following to the XML file defining your virtual machine for libvirt in the CPU section:
+Add the two `feature policy` lines, as shown below, to the XML file defining your virtual machine for libvirt in the CPU section:

 ```xml
 <cpu mode="custom" match="exact" check="partial">